 The White House, as you may well know, is the official residence of the sitting US President.
 It’s also where the vast majority of important US political business takes place.

 The President will often live with their family here – it’s often referred to as the ‘Executive Mansion’, and it’s one of the most iconic and best-protected buildings in the US.
 But how much do you really know?
-Here are a few amazing facts about the White House
+Here are a few fun facts about the White House

 The White House reportedly receives up to 6,000 people coming in and out each day.
 That’s staff, officials, and more besides.
 It’s hardly a quiet residence!